georgiaewhitney/georgiaewhitney/README.md

 ### Here's my cheatsheet //

-- 🔭 I’m currently a Software Engineering Apprentice, under bootcamp with Founders and Coders
+- 🔭 I’m a Software Engineer Apprentice, currently on bootcamp with Founders and Coders
-- 🌱 I’m currently learning about servers
+- 🧩 I’m currently learning React
-- 🧩 I’m looking to collaborate on code review!
 - 🟩 I'm trying to keep my contribution graph green
 - 💬 Ask me about accessibility!
 I'm still learning, but I've spent a large portion of my career trying to make museums accessible
 - 📫 How to reach me: My handle is @rockyrelay in most places